Meghan Markle and Prince Harry's royal wedding: Everything you need to know

 May 19 is also the FA Cup final, one of the biggest English sports events of the year, the Associated Press reported.
 Prince William, Harry’s older brother, is president of the Football Association and presented the trophy to the winner in 2017.

-Fox News' Katherine Lam and Sasha Savitsky contributed to this report, along with The Associated Press.
+Fox News' Katherine Lam, Sasha Savitsky and Zoe Szathmary contributed to this report, along with The Associated Press.